30 Things to Do in Pacific Beach San Diego

 1. Join the Never-Ending Beach Party

 Let’s get the elephant out of the room.
 The heart of Pacific Beach isn’t for everyone.
-Crowds often contain young crowds sunbathing, playing beach sports, and bar hopping roughly between Crystal Pier and where the vacation rentals start in Mission Beach.
+You’ll often find young crowds sunbathing, playing beach sports, and bar-hopping roughly between Crystal Pier and where the vacation rentals start in Mission Beach.

-The spring-break-like vibe is noticeable during weekends, summer, and other holidays but is usually fairly mellow during weekdays outside of summer and cooler weather.
+The spring-break-like vibe is noticeable on weekends, in summer, and during other holidays, but is usually fairly mellow on weekdays outside of summer and in cooler weather.
 On any day, you will see some eclectic characters.
 (We walk and jog along the boardwalk often.)

 2. Relax With the Family on North Pacific Beach